avrilcoghlan/LittleBookofRBioinformatics/src/chapter3.rst

    hit to a protein sequence record, and you should click on the word 'Protein' to go to that record.
 #.
 Once you are looking for the NCBI record for the sequence, to
-   download the sequence, click on the 'Download' link at the top right of the page, and select 'FASTA' as the format that you want to save in.
-Choose a sensible name for the file, for example 'haemophilus.fasta' for the *Haemophilus influenzae* genome sequence, and save the file in an easy-to-find place so that you will be able to find it again later (for example, make a folder in the 'My Documents' folder with your name (eg. folder 'JoeBloggs') and save it there).
+   download the sequence, click on the 'Send' link at the top right of the page, and select 'File' under 'Choose Destination' in the box that pops up, and then choose 'FASTA' as the format that you want from the drop-down menu that appears.
+Then click 'Create File'.
+   Choose a sensible name for the file, for example 'den1.fasta' for the DEN-1 Dengue virus genome sequence, and save the file in an easy-to-find place so that you will be able to find it again later (for example, make a folder in the 'My Documents' folder with your name (eg. folder 'JoeBloggs') and save it there).

-As explained in Practical 1, the FASTA format is a file format commonly used to store sequence information.
+As explained in the `DNA Sequence Statistics chapter <chapter1.html>`_, the FASTA format is a file format commonly used to store sequence information.
 The first line starts with the character '>' followed by a name and/or description for the sequence.
 Subsequent lines contain the sequence itself.